 I avoided looking at my inbox until late in the day, so I wouldn’t get obsessive about checking to see if Cole sent the developmental edit, yet.
 Instead, I went to the zoo and had a fabulous time with my friend Wendy.
 We hung out with the giraffes and birds.
 See more photos here.

-Around 6:30 pm I checked my email.
+Around 6:30 pm, I checked my email.
 It arrived!
 I took a deep breath in, feeling both excitement in my belly and apprehension in my chest as I clicked open the email.
-Three word docs were attached including a letter, a new suggested outline, and the manuscript.
+I found three-word documents attached, including a letter, a new suggested outline, and the manuscript.

 I scanned each of them and felt swirling in my brain